medplum/medplum/packages/docs/docs/auth/custom-domain.md

 :::

-Medplum supports using Medplum authentication, Google and other forms of authentication on third party domains.
-You can see an example on [foomedical.com](https://www.foomedical.com), with [source code](https://github.com/medplum/foomedical).
-The service supports connecting to the Medplum FHIR datastore directly, without the needing to proxy requests through a server.
+Medplum supports using Medplum authentication, Google, and other forms of authentication on third party domains.
+For example, see [https://foomedical.com](https://foomedical.com) ([source code](https://github.com/medplum/foomedical)).
+The service supports connecting to the Medplum FHIR datastore directly, without the need of a proxy web server.

-## Configuration Considerations

-When setting up authentication on a custom domain you can "shortcut" some of the flows above because you can configure which Medplum project you want to connect to and which authentication types are required.

 ## Using Sign in and Register React Components